junxit/us-congress-bills-110/metadata.md

 - 2008-07-24 — Introduced in Senate
 - 2008-07-24 — Read twice and referred to the Committee on Homeland Security and Governmental Affairs.
+- 2008-07-30 — Committee on Homeland Security and Governmental Affairs.
+Ordered to be reported without amendment favorably.
+- 2008-09-11 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Lieberman without amendment.
+With written report No. 110-454.
+- 2008-09-11 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Lieberman without amendment.
+With written report No. 110-454.
+- 2008-09-11 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 952.